jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 * Interoception => Cognition of (more or less abstracted) bodily sensations
   * e.g. a motor is stalled
 * Introspection => Cognition of sensations about computations by **Cognition Actors (CAs)**
-  * perceived by Metacognition actors
+  * fullness wellbeing is low but increasing
-  * e.g. a CA has low predictive capability
+  * a CA has low predictive capability
 * A CA can non-exclusively coopt other CAs into its umwelt as sources of interoceptive or exteroceptive sensations, and as effectors of actions

 ## The umwelt of a Cognition Actor (CA)